-In addition to this joint digital preservation policy, each partner institution has its own institutional policy (TIB Preservation Policy, ZBW Preservation Policy) that fleshes out the joint digital preservation strategies with regard to circumstances specific to the institution.
+In addition to this joint digital preservation policy, each partner institution has its own institutional policy (TIB Preservation Policy, ZBW Preservation Policy, ZB MED Preservation Policy) that fleshes out the joint digital preservation strategies with regard to circumstances specific to the institution.

 Moreover, operation of the joint DP system shall be documented in writing.
 This documentation shall cover all issues relating to the entire consortium; it shall be revised and adapted on a regular basis, and shall be available to all employees involved in digital preservation at all times.